The Beverly Hillbillies: Jethro Bodine

-Many story lines involve Jethro's endless career search.
-He considers becoming a brain surgeon, a fry cook, a millwright, a street car conductor, a spy, a telephone lineman, a soda jerk, a chauffeur, a USAF general, a sculptor, a restaurant owner, a psychiatrist, a bookkeeper for Milburn Drysdale's bank, a talent agent for "cousin" Bessie and "Cousin Roy" (see below), and a Hollywood producer.
-More often than not, his goal is merely to meet pretty girls.
-Miss Hathaway has a crush on him, but he is oblivious to this.
+Many storylines involve Jethro's endless career search.
+He considers becoming a brain surgeon, a fry cook, a millwright, a street car conductor, a spy, a telephone lineman, a soda jerk, a chauffeur, a USAF general, a sculptor, a restaurant owner, a psychiatrist, a bookkeeper for Drysdale's bank, a talent agent and a Hollywood producer.
+His goal is often merely to meet pretty girls.
+Miss Hathaway has a crush on him, of which he is oblivious.
 Of all the Clampett clan, he is the most eager to embrace city life.
-Jethro has a huge appetite—in one episode, he eats a jetliner's entire supply of steaks, in another he tries to set himself up as a Hollywood agent for cousin "Bessie" the chimpanzee—with a fee of 10,000 bananas for Bessie and 1,000 for him.
-When "Cousin Roy" (Roy Clark) comes from "the hills" to Beverly Hills to become a country music star, Jethro refuses to be his agent when Roy becomes a success.
-Jethro does not appear in the third- or second-to-last episodes, but Baer remains billed in the title credits.
+Jethro has a huge appetite.

-As of 2025, Baer is the only surviving main cast member.
+When Donna Douglas died in 2015, Baer became the last surviving cast member.